David Crabill

 Yes WordPress automatically pulls an image if it can.
 You can change it by going to the Profile tab, then clicking Change Profile Picture.

-David Crabill replied to the topic Illinois Commercial kitchen for cottage bakers in the forum Illinois a year ago
+David Crabill replied to the topic Illinois Commercial kitchen for cottage bakers in the forum Illinois 1 year, 1 month ago

 Melanie is correct.
 It is specified in the law under the CFO definition: